GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 * If you have a powerful server that supports Java but perhaps does not have a fast graphics implementation, or where you need to login remotely.
 * Batch (CLI) mode can reduce the network traffic compared with using a remote display or client-server mode.
-* Java AWT Thread used for GUI mode can alter injection behaviour by blocking sometimes
+* Java AWT Thread used for GUI mode can alter injection behavior by blocking sometimes

 The batch log file can then be loaded into JMeter on a workstation for analysis, or you can use CSV output and import the data into a spreadsheet.